taylortempleton/VerificationPractice_SimpleCPU/README.md

 I am hoping for feedback on my below self-assigned verification project.

-I am a Raleigh, NC based engineer with a semiconductor fabrication background, reskilling in hopes of landing an entry-level design verification role.
-[Resume](2023_05_May_25_TaylorTempleton_GithubVersion.pdf)  This project is my first step in building a verification portfolio.
+I am a Raleigh, NC based engineer with a semiconductor fabrication background, reskilling in hopes of landing an entry-level design verification role. ([Resume](2023_05_May_25_TaylorTempleton_GithubVersion.pdf))  This project is my first step in building a verification portfolio.

 The project: Identify an extremely simple CPU, create a verification plan, build a testbench in EDAplayground, and execute the plan.

 The goal: to build understanding of how verification tools work together (SV, UVM, SVA, functional coverage, etc.), before attempting a more complex project.

-I am looking for feedback:
+The ask: I am looking for feedback.
   1. Do you have any criticism of the verification plan, testbenches or simulations below?
   2. Do you think building increasingly complex testbenches is a reasonable approach to landing an entry level DV engineering role?
   3. Are there any skills, methodologies or architectures my next project could incorporate to demonstrate I am prepared to contribute in an entry-level DV engineer?
 For my next project I am considering focusing on Berkley’s OoO risc-v BOOMcore.

 All input is much appreciated.
 Thank you!